Bluetooth Hacking: The Most Vulnerable Data Transmission Protocol! (Part 3)

 Bluetooth technology is often overlooked by security experts and bug hunters compared to other protocols.
 The highly selective and fragmented nature of Bluetooth-based devices means that some may never issue secure updates.

-It will take weeks or months for some product manufacturers to apply updates to the of the software, while others may never release security updates.
+It will take weeks or months for some product manufacturers to apply updates to the software code, while others may never release security updates.

 bl3